Help with childcare costs

 HMRC set application deadlines for each term.
 It is advised you apply no later than 6 weeks before the start of a new term, to allow for any issues with codes coming through.

-Furthermore, each term Hammersmith & Fulham set a ‘headcount date’ and your child will need to be registered and attending by that date, otherwise they may have to wait until the following term to start their place.
-The childcare provider can advise you of the headcount date for the current or upcoming term.
+Each term the council sets a 'headcount date' and your child will need to be registered and attending by that date to access funding for the whole term.
+Your childcare provider can advise you of the headcount date for the current or upcoming term.

 Additional schemes for working parents